-This practice shall apply equally to students, employees and all persons having business with the School Board.
+This policy applies equally to students, employees, and all individuals conducting business with the School Board.

 PLEDGE OF ALLEGIANCE

 The pledge of allegiance to the flag shall be recited at the beginning of the day in each public elementary, middle and high school in the Gadsden County School District.
 Upon written request by his or her parent, a student shall be excused from reciting the pledge, including standing and placing the right hand over his or her heart.
 When the pledge is given, unexcused students must show full respect to the flag by standing at attention, men removing headdress, except when such headdress is worn for religious purposes.